DevATlife/Employees-Records---php/README.md

-Employees Records App is a multipale page application which helps to add new, edit or delete an employee record
+Employees Records App is a multiple-page application which helps to add new, edit or delete an employee record